Quickly exit this site by pressing the Escape key Leave this site

 Why are we developing our TVP Race Action Plan?

-Our interim TVP Race Action Plan aims to improve the trust and confidence of our diverse communities, especially our Black communities, and of our own workforce, and address any racial disparities in the service.
+Our TVP Race Action Plan aims to improve the trust and confidence of our diverse communities, especially our Black communities, and of our own workforce, and address any racial disparities in the service.

 How are we driving forward our Race Action Plan?